saoirse-defi/milestone2-vanilla/README.md

 ###### Game Loop Function

 This function is called every time the animate function is called recursively.
 It is responsible for the spawning of enemy & gate sprites on screen.
-It also looks after hit detection.
+It also looks after the majority of array management, hit detection & totaling the user's score.

 ###### Check Record Function

-Upon player death, this function is called in order to compare their score with the highest score recorded in their local storage.
+Upon player death, this function is called in order to compare the user's score against the highest score recorded in their local storage.
 If they have successfully achieved a high score, the user will be notified within the game over modal.

 ###### Add Commas To number